vojsa5/NI-AFP-semestral_work_rozhon/README.md

 ```
 The source code has to be a valid python source code with suffix .py, a valid java source code with suffix .java or a valid C source code with suffix .c

+The app expects just one file as an argument.

 ## Run tests
 Run
 ```